KeisGSmit/5IngredientFoods/README.md

             - this can be incorporated under each recipe's individual page
         - One user wants media - photos/gifs of the recipe
             - this can also be incorporated in each recipe's individual page
-            - more than 1 images will have to be in a gallary
+            - More than 1 images will have to be in a gallery
         - Users said they wanted a difficulty level for each recipe
         - One user said they wanted cooking tips at the side but this is so niche to each recipe
             - what I can do is include a "tips" section in the submission form and this will be displayed as cards on the recipe's page
-                - this will make the data size of each netry a bit larger
+                - This will make the data size of each entry a bit larger
                 - There can be a limit of 3 tips to make sure the most important tips are given
-        - Another user wanted the recipes to already be on the app but this defeats the purpose of the goal: to be able to share recipes
+        - Another user wanted the recipes to already be on the app but this defeat the purpose of the goal: to be able to share recipes
         - Users want to know if the recipe was tested by different users
             - This brings up the problem of the login system which will not be incorporated
         - Users wanted categories for each recipe